rusticbison/website/_posts/2016-06-14-monetas-goatd.md

 # Background

 Monetas is a peer to peer digital contracting system.
-You can create a contract to transfer any type of asset that is available on the system from one wallet to another, including currencies, gold grams, Bitcoin, etc. A wallet application keeps your assets on the device in which it is installed.
+You create contracts to transfer assets like currencies, gold grams, Bitcoin, etc. Those contracts are digitally signed and notarized, making transfers very fast, private, and ensures users can't cheat each other.
+A digital wallet creates and manages contracts for you.

 # The *GoatD* wallet

-There is a wallet application available for Monetas called *GoatD* that can be run on a server, or maybe your laptop.
+Monetas offers a digital wallet called *GoatD* that can be run on a server, or maybe your laptop for testing and development. *GoatD* does all of the hard work of creating contracts, signing them cryptographically, etc. so that you can focus on building cool applications that make full use of the Monetas platform's capabilities.
+You can download the latest version of *GoatD* here: https://goatd.monetas.net/

 When *GoatD* is running, you can communicate with it by sending it simple HTTP requests.
 For example, to see your *GoatD*'s wallet balance you can use cURL to send a request: